 Our History

-Advocating Change Together (ACT) was founded by self-advocates in 1979 in response to the growing concern that individuals with disabilities were being isolated and excluded from decisions regarding their lives.
 ACT has been leading the self-advocacy movement in Minnesota through advocacy, community organizing, training, and providing opportunities to individuals with disabilities that challenge institutional barriers that limit full inclusion in society.

-Founding Members as stated in the 1979 Articles of Incorporation: J.R.
+J.R.
 Sudduth, Mary O’Hara, Gloria Steinbring, Dale Muenzhuber, Joan Ribelin, Tinka K. Messenger, Joan Meixell, Walter Clouser, Dave Bremseth, Kevin Maning, Joan Pearson, Jim Gambone, and MaryLou Grabenc.

 ACT acknowledges any legacy ACT members who contributed to the growth of this organization throughout our inception in 1979.

-ACT Throughout the Years
+ACT Logos Throughout the Years

 ACT in bold blue letters centered at the top with Advocating Change Together written in small black font below.